walker51758/2025_Spring/Econometrics/note/Econometrics.md

 #### 3.3.1 SER and RMSE

-As in regression with a single regressor, the $SER$ (Standard Error of Regression) and the $RMSE$ (Root Mean Squared Error) are measures of the spread of the $Y$s around the regression line:
+As in regression with a single regressor, the SER (Standard Error of Regression) and the RMSE (Root Mean Squared Error) are measures of the spread of the $Y$s around the regression line:
 $$
 \mathrm{SER} =\sqrt{\frac{1}{n-k-1}\sum_{i=1}^n\hat{u}_i^2} \tag{2}
 $$